toslr/OL_mrcnn/docs/index.rst

 ~~~~~~~~~
 Select the "Run MRCNN" option of the Fiji plugin.
 A window should pop.

-- Select the task you want to achieve. **The segmentation part is still under development.
-Please refer to the Python userguide for segmenting.**
+- Select the task you want to achieve.
+Cropping will just give you the cropped images, while cropping and segmentation will give you the crops along with the segmentation masks.
+This last option allows to apply the mask on the individual crops, so that the noise around the cell is erased for better analysis.
 - Choose the dataset you want to process.
-Make sure to select the ``foldername_norm`` folder.
+Make sure to select the ``foldername_norm`` folder (created in the preprocessing step).
 - Select the weight file you want to use.
 Click Other to choose your own.
 - (Optional) Adjust the confidence and non-maximum suppression thresholds.
 See next section for details.
 - Choose a name for the task.
 It will be the name of the folder where the results will be saved in your directory.
 - Choose the file format **from your original dataset**.
-- Choose whether you want to visualize and edit the results.
+- Choose whether you want to visualize and edit the results (recommended).
-- Choose if you want to save the crops.
+- Choose if you want to save the crops (recommended).
 - Hit "Ok".

 If the results editor has been selected, the images will be displayed along with the ROIs.
 You can navigate between the images, edit, add or delete the ROIs.
 Click 'Finish' to save the changes.

+If you selected the segmentation option, this will prompt a second window to select the weight file for the second model.
+The `singlecell_rgb.h5`model is recommended.`

 The final results of your job will be saved next to your dataset folder, under the job name you provided.
+You will find the crops and an csv file with the results of the analysis.

 Python User Guide
 =================

+This part of the guide is for users who want to use the model in Python.
+The following steps will guide you through the installation and usage of the model.
+Specifically, see the section on how to retrain your own model.

 Image cropping
 --------------